 Element 1: Organisation

-A. The NSA is established and is organised and it manages its staff/resources competences in order to deliver its tasks
+Α. The NSA is established and is organised and it manages its staff/resources

+competences in order to deliver its tasks

+1.

+1 (2) and Article 17 of Directive 2016/798.

+- 2. Ad hoc 3.
-- Resources (staff and financial) are not allocated to the tasks specified in Article 16 (2) and Article 17 of Directive 2016/798. - 2.
-Responsibilities for managing the tasks are not in place. - 3.
-Staff are not allocated to specific tasks and neither trained nor managed. - 4.
-Staff does not receive guidance to deliver its activities. - The NSA does not ensure that its staff has relevant experience and knowledge of the relevant regulatory framework as it applies to specified tasks and knowledge of the functioning of the railway system. - 6.
-The NSA has not put in place a competence management system which includes the following elements: - the development of competence profiles for each job, position or role - the recruitment of staff in accordance with the established competence profiles - the maintenance, development and assessment of staff competence in accordance with the established competence profiles - in the case of teamwork, the competences may be shared amongst the team members - for SC and SUP: staff carrying out visits, inspections and audits shall also demonstrate knowledge of, and experience in interviewing skills. - The NSA does not have staff processes to manage competences needed in order to undertake the NSA tasks.

-- The NSA is not independent in its organization, legal structure and decision making from any railway undertaking, infrastructure manager, applicant or contracting entity and from any entity awarding public service contracts.
-In case the NSA is a department within the national ministry responsible for transport matters or any other government department, its independence is not ensured. - The NSA does not have the necessary internal and external organisational capacity in terms of human and material resources. - The independence of the NSA organisation and the NSA staff towards the industry is not ensured (e.g. insufficient resources, conflict of interests, lack of internal process). - Staff are not aware of and do not follow the requirements relating to independence.
-Conflict of interests are neither identified nor dealt with. - The legislation is not consistently applied, monitored and reviewed to ensure it meets the requirements.
-In case of issue, the NSA does not take any action at the MS level. - 6.
-NSA tasks listed under Article 16 (2) of the Railway Safety Directive are transferred or subcontracted to IM, RU or contracting entity.
+4. J. the relevant regulatory framework as it applies to specified tasks and knowledge of the functioning of the railway system.
+6. the following elements: - the development of competence profiles for each job, position or role - the recruitment of staff in accordance with the established competence profiles - the maintenance, development and assessment of staff competence in accordance with the established competence profiles - in the case of teamwork, the competences may be shared amongst the team members - for SC and SUP: staff carrying out visits, inspections and audits shall also demonstrate knowledge of, and experience in interviewing skills.
+7. to undertake the NSA tasks.
+The NSA is independent 1. from any railway undertaking, infrastructure manager, applicant or contracting entity and from any entity awarding public service contracts.
+In case the NSA is a department within the national ministry responsible for transport matters or any other government department, its independence is not ensured.
+2. in terms of human and material resources.
+3. The find on a design of the NICA constraints and the NICA statistical states to the is not ensured (e.g. insufficient resources, conflict of interests, lack of internal process).
+4. Staff are not aware of and do not follow the requirements relating to independence.
+Conflict of interests are neither identified nor dealt with.
+5. meets the requirements.
+In case of issue, the NSA does not take any action at the MS level.
+6. or subcontracted to IM, RU or contracting entity.
 If technical assistance is requested from the RU, IM or procurement authority, the NSA does not ensure that it does not affect its independence.
 The assistance involves making decisions on behalf of the NSA.